HL7/case-reporting/source/pages/profiles.md

 </tr>
 <tr>
 <td><a href="StructureDefinition-ersd-valueset-library.html">Ersd_Valueset_Library</a></td>
-<td>Defines the library containing the Reportable Condition Trigger Code value sets.
+<td>Defines the library containing the eRSD value sets.
 These are identified by Public Health and used in EHRs in healthcare as trigger codes to kick off creation of electronic initial case reports and reportability responses. </td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-last-menstrual-period.html">Last_Menstrual_Period</a></td>